ActuateBIRT/AviatioExample/Readme.md

 ## Quick Start
 1. Download the source code from this site.
-2. Access the FlightApp folder and files through your favorite web server such as NanoHTTPD or Apache.
+2. Access the AviatioApp folder and files through your favorite web server such as NanoHTTPD or Apache.
 Web browser cross-origin security restrictions require a web server to load the files used by this web application.
-3. Use a web browser to navigate to the FlightApp folder.
+3. Use a web browser to navigate to the AviatioApp folder.
 5. Select a US Region from the list to view a list of state names.
 6. Select a state name to view a detailed report about flight delays.